 Speed Driving at higher speeds increases your fuel consumption.
 Drive mode Depending on your selected drive mode, your fuel consumption may be affected.
 City driving and traffic situation Varying your speed by frequently accelerating and braking will increase your fuel consumption compared to keeping a constant speed.
 Climate settings Which climate features are active and to what extent they affect your fuel consumption.
 Tyres and tyre pressure Tyre condition and tyre pressure can affect your range.
-Road condition and , 3 ,1 , , , , topography Towing Towing a trailer demands more power from your car and will adversely affect fuel consumption.
+Road condition and topography The condition of the road, along with any potential slopes, can affect your range.
+Towing Towing a trailer demands more power from your car and will adversely affect fuel consumption.
 This is relative to the type of trailer being towed.